Will Rogers Roundup

 International Baccalaureate (IB) Program of Inquiry Units of Study

-Last week all grade levels began their first IB Unit.
+Most grade levels are working on either their 2nd or 3rd unit.
 Here's what each grade level worked on this past week.

 LOST AND FOUND